dfrankle2/widget-factory-assets/docs/WEBFLOW-IMPLEMENTATION-GUIDE.md

    - A text field for "subtitle"
    - A text field for "presignEndpoint" (webhook URL)
    - A text field for "processEndpoint" (webhook URL)
+   - A text field for "outputType" (text or file)
    - A color field for "themeColor"

 6. Set the `data-component="WidgetShell"` attribute on the root element